Cambridge’s first cohousing community

 During 2013, with the help of Jim Ross of Cambridge Architectural Research, the members of K1 Cohousing developed the client brief and outline planning permission was then sought from South Cambridgeshire District Council.
 Once the application was made, Cambridge City Council put the site out to tender in 2014 for an enabling development partner.
 K1 Cohousing and the Council were jointly involved with the tendering and selection process.

-The result was the selection of TOWNHUS, partnership formed of TOWN and TRIVSELHUS, a Swedish eco-manufacturing and house building company who build timber-framed homes using their Climate Shield closed panel construction method.
+The result was the selection of TOWNHUS, partnership formed of TOWN and TRIVSELHUS, the UK subsidiary of a Swedish eco-manufacturing and house building company who build timber-framed homes using their Climate Shield closed panel construction method.
 In 2016, after a design process that involved TOWN, Mole Architects, and members of the cohousing group working together, full planning permission was obtained from South Cambridgeshire District Council.
 For further details of the procurement process please contact TOWN.

 In 2017, Coulson Group Limited was appointed as the building contractor and work on the site commenced.
 In December 2018, members of the cohousing group started moving in.

 If you are an architect, developer, landowner, local authority, or similar to arrange a organised tour to Marmalade Lane, please email the outreach working group.
 Without prior arrangement, access is very limited as there is no public access to the community's shared garden and common house.
 Organised tour take place during school hours and there is a small charge.
 If you do decide to visit, you are welcome to walk along Marmalade Lane.
 Please do respect that these are people's homes.
 Please do not take photos of people or look into people's windows.

 Our enabling developer, TOWN, is currently working on cohousing and building group projects in Oundle, Wolverton, Norwich and Newcastle.
 Please contact TOWN directly for more details and register your interest in current and future cohousing projects.”